BryanWilhite/Blog/presentation/entry/2018/2018-11-17-downplaying-empty-states-in-design-and-other-tweeted-links.md

 ---json
 {
   "author": null,
-  "content": "Downplaying Empty States in Design [shakuro.com] New CSS Features That Are Changing Web Design\r\n\r\n            Zell Liew takes a closer look at new CSS features such as CSS Grid.
-The article has code examples so you can see how it was achieved. [smashingm...", "inceptDate": "2018-11-17T23:00:40.6472326-08:00", "isPublished": true,
+  "content": "Downplaying Empty States in Design [shakuro.com] New CSS Features That Are Changing Web Design              Zell Liew takes a closer look at new CSS features such as CSS Grid.
+The article has code examples so you can see how it was achieved. [smashingmag...", "inceptDate": "2018-11-17T23:00:40.6472326-08:00", "isPublished": true,
   "itemCategory": null,